-Because of my prenatal yoga experience, my pregnancy and delivery were amazing.
+Because of my pregnancy yoga experience, my labor and postpartum were amazing.
 I owe it all to my Ma Yoga teachers, students, and the community we built together.
 I could hear their voices in every contraction, keeping my mind focused and maintaining the connection to my body and baby.

 While the pregnancy itself went smoothly, right after my little girl was born, my body felt torn.
 I felt like I had lost a part of myself and had to struggle to find my center again.
 Consequently, it was a hard and humbling experience.

 Luckily, I was able to bounce back through meditation and the depth of knowledge from this beautiful community of women.
 I can’t thank them enough for the empowerment I felt throughout the whole process.
 Because of Ma Yoga, I found balance and as a result, feel like myself again.